canonical/snapcraft/docs/snapcraft-yaml-reference.rst

 See :ref:`Using external metadata <using-external-metadata>` for more details.

+..
+..
+Note: aliases was deprecated in deprecation-notice-5 ..

 apps
 ----
 A map of app-names representing entry points to run for the snap.